-Covid 19 coronavirus: Positive case attended fitness class at Te Atatū primary school
+Covid 19 coronavirus: Positive case attended fitness class at West Auckland primary school

 "The school is also taking the extra precaution of having a thorough deep clean carried out in the hall tomorrow."

+Edmonton Primary School remains open for children of essential workers under alert level 3 restrictions.

-The primary school was one of the four locations of interest director general of health Dr Ashley Bloomfield today classified as a low risk area.
+The primary school was one of the four locations of interest director general of health Dr Ashley Bloomfield today classified as a low-risk area.

-Causal contacts - including those who may have been in the same place at the same time as a positive case - should be wary of symptoms but that didn't mean they were necessarily at high risk, of being infected with Covid-19, he said.
+Casual contacts - including those who may have been in the same place at the same time as a positive case - should be wary of symptoms but that didn't mean they were necessarily at high risk of being infected with Covid-19, he said.

 A guinea pig show, the Eden Junior Rugby Club and the Botany Mall were also listed as places that would count as casual contacts over the past two days.